Everything You Actually Need To Know About Health Insurance

 To check you’re getting your money’s worth, request an annual claims statement after 12 months, which will list the premiums you’ve paid and the benefits you’ve received.
 Like hospital cover, reassessing your extras every few years ensures you’re getting value for money.

-Qantas Assure is an insurance membership with a wellness program that allows you to track your activity, challenge your friends and be rewarded for being active, like walking.
-Get rewarded with up to 15,000 Qantas Points p.a. through the Qantas Assure App.
+Qantas Insurance is an insurance membership with a wellness program that allows you to track your activity, challenge your friends and be rewarded for being active, like walking.
+Get rewarded with up to 15,000 Qantas Points p.a. through the Qantas Wellbeing App.